-This is why it is so important to feel comfortable with the format and structure of the exam you have chosen to sit even if you are fluent in the language.
-Although attending preparation courses will certainly help you get acquainted with important exam details, it will be of great use to read up on the topic yourself.
+This is why it is so important to feel comfortable with the test structure and format even if you are fluent in the language.
+Although preparation courses will help you get acquainted with important exam details, it will be useful to read up on the topic yourself.

-It is only natural that test takers have a limited time to complete all required sections of an exam – nothing new there.
-However, many people, especially students who are not experienced in academic test taking, find it overwhelming and even exhausting to read and write in a foreign language while keeping their concentration.
+Test takers have a limited time to complete all required sections of an exam – nothing new there.
+However, many students who are not experienced in academic test taking find it overwhelming.
+Reading and writing in a foreign language can be exhausting.
 The IELTS takes two hours and 45 minutes to complete, while the internet-based TOEFL can take “a total of about four and a half hours to complete, including check-in.”
-Plus, some of us inevitably get nervous just from the realisation that the time has come for the actual exam and it is no longer just practice.
+Plus, some of us inevitably get nervous just from the realization that the time has come for the actual exam and it is no longer just practice.